rshk/pygpgme/docs/source/api.rst

     .. py:attribute:: revoked

-        True if the key has been revoked
+        True if the key has been revoked.

     .. py:attribute:: expired

-        True if the key is expired
+        True if the key has expired.

     .. py:attribute:: disabled

-        True if the key is disabled
+        True if the key is disabled.

     .. py:attribute:: invalid

-       This is true if the key is invalid.
-This might have several reasons, for a example for the S/MIME backend, it will be set in during key listsing if the key could not be validated due to a missing certificates or unmatched policies.
+       True if the key is invalid.
+This might have several reasons.
+For example, for the S/MIME backend it will be set during key listing if the key could not be validated due to a missing certificates or unmatched policies.

     .. py:attribute:: can_encrypt

-       This is true if the key (ie one of its subkeys) can be used for encryption.
+       True if the key (i.e. one of its subkeys) can be used for encryption.

     .. py:attribute:: can_sign

-       This is true if the key (ie one of its subkeys) can be used to create data signatures.
+       True if the key (i.e. one of its subkeys) can be used to create signatures.

     .. py:attribute:: can_certify

-       This is true if the key (ie one of its subkeys) can be used to create key certificates.
+       True if the key (i.e. one of its subkeys) can be used to create key certificates.

     .. py:attribute:: secret

-       This is true if the key is a secret key.
-Note, that this will always be true even if the corresponding subkey flag may be false (offline/stub keys).
-This is only set if a listing of secret keys has been requested or if ``KEYLIST_MODE_WITH_SECRET`` is active.
+       True if the key is a secret key.
+Note that this will always be true even if the corresponding subkey flag may be false (offline/stub keys).
+This is only set if a listing of secret keys has been requested or if :py:data:`KEYLIST_MODE_WITH_SECRET` is active.

     .. py:attribute:: can_authenticate

-       This is true if the key (ie one of its subkeys) can be used for authentication.
+       True if the key (i.e. one of its subkeys) can be used for authentication.

     .. py:attribute:: protocol

-       This is the protocol supported by this key.
+       The protocol supported by this key.
+See the ``PROTOCOL_*`` constants.

     .. py:attribute:: issuer_serial

-       If protocol is ``PROTOCOL_CMS``, then this is the issuer serial.
+       If :py:attr:`Key.protocol` is :py:data:`PROTOCOL_CMS` then this is the issuer serial.

     .. py:attribute:: issuer_name

-       If protocol is ``PROTOCOL_CMS``, then this is the issuer name.
+       If :py:attr:`Key.protocol` is :py:data:`PROTOCOL_CMS` then this is the issuer name.

     .. py:attribute:: chain_id

-       If protocol is ``PROTOCOL_CMS``, then this is the chain ID, which can be used to built the certificate chain.
+       If :py:attr:`Key.protocol` is :py:data:`PROTOCOL_CMS` then this is the chain ID, which can be used to built the certificate chain.

     .. py:attribute:: owner_trust

-       If protocol is ``PROTOCOL_OpenPGP``, then this is the owner trust.
+       If :py:attr:`Key.protocol` is :py:data:`PROTOCOL_OpenPGP` then this is the owner trust.

     .. py:attribute:: subkeys

-       This is a list with the subkeys of the key.
+       List of the key's subkeys as instances of :py:class:`Subkey`.
 The first subkey in the list is the primary key and usually available.

     .. py:attribute:: uids

-       This is a list with the user IDs of the key.
+       List of the key's user IDs as instances of :py:class:`UserId`.
 The first user ID in the list is the main (or primary) user ID.

     .. py:attribute:: keylist_mode

         The keylist mode that was active when the key was retrieved.
+See :py:attr:`Context.keylist_mode`.

 NewSignature